mlswg/mls-protocol/draft-ietf-mls-protocol.md

-The node secret is derived as a temporary intermediate secret so that each secret is only used with one algorithm: The path secret is used as an input to DeriveSecret and the node secret is used as an input to DeriveKeyPair.
+The node secret is derived as a temporary intermediate secret so that each secret is only used with one algorithm: The path secret is used as an input to DeriveSecret, and the node secret is used as an input to DeriveKeyPair.

 For example, suppose there is a group with four members, with C an unmerged leaf at Z: